 When it comes to the big day, choosing the right facility can ensure you’re in good hands—and give you peace of mind to focus on your maternity session.
-Below are four of the area’s leading options.
+Below are five of the area’s leading options.

 A dedicated women’s hospital with private labor‑delivery‑recovery (LDR) suites and the state’s only Level IV Regional NICU.
 Per Children’s of Alabama, you’ll find 24/7 in‑house maternal‑fetal specialists and neonatologists, plus both virtual and in‑person tours available via their patient‑services line.